UNIST-LOFT/SimAPR/README_detailed.md

 5. ```AlphaRepair```
 6. ```Recoder```

-Patch space construction process is tool-specific.
+Patch space generation is tool-specific.
-We provide a Python script in [experiments](./experiments/) directory that automates patch space preparation.
+We provide a Python script in [experiments](./experiments/) directory that automates patch space generation.

 Running time will be about 35 hours for each tools without parallel running.
 It takes about 5 minutes for each version.

 **NOTE**: This will take a lot of time, memory and disk space.
 We recommend to make **10TB** for disk space for each tools.

 **NOTE**: We highly recommend to run each tools in different machine and copy only final result after SimAPR to same machine.

 ### Template-based APR tools